-Our Capacity to Litigate Assessments include one visit to the client’s home, an assessment, a written report, travel and reading time.
+Our Capacity to Litigate Assessments include all necessary preparatory work and organising the technical side of a remote assessment via video link, a Capacity to Litigate Assessment, a written report and reading time.
 The assessment will cover the specific details of the case and will always include a financial affairs assessment.
-If necessary, our Assessors are able to attend Court, for an additional charge
+If necessary, our Assessors are able to attend Court, when able to do so, for an additional charge.

 The Mental Capacity Act (2005) does not cover Capacity to Litigate, therefore the legal test of Dunhill v Burgin (2014) is used.
 This case law is our benchmark and we also keep up to date with any new and relevant case law.